To pay your

 · Pay by Phone at 1-855-777-3468 (a convenience fee applies - see below for explanation – Blount County Government does not benefit from this fee)

-· Blount County Clerk satellite offices at Foothills Mall or Chamber of Commerce drive-thru – checks only, no cash at these locations
+· Blount County Clerk satellite offices at Foothills Mall or the Drive-Thru next to the Blount County Library – checks only, NO CASH at these locations

 · Most banks in Blount County (sorry but State law does not allow for tax payments at credit unions)

 Convenience fees apply to payments with credit/debit cards, E-Check, and Pay by Phone.
 These fees are paid directly to the credit card companies, banks, and credit card vendors that process the payments.
 Blount County Government does not benefit from any of these fees.
 We charge exactly the amount of the fees that are paid.
 According to State law, the County has the option to pay the fee itself rather than passing the fee to the customer.
-Based on current usage, the annual fees would cost the County approximately $30,000 each year.
-If customers did not have to pay a fee, the usage would obviously increase so the cost to the County could be up to $80,000 each year.
+Based on current usage, the annual fees would cost the County approximately $40,000 each year.
+If customers did not have to pay a fee, the usage would obviously increase so the cost to the County could exceed $100,000 each year.
 There are no funds in the Trustee's budget to cover the fees.

 Property Tax Freeze Program